-Once logged in, on the top-left of the screen, under Device: select the required device from the drop-down menu. with a menu on the left-hand side.
-In this case, GSSCP_R10.1 is used as a starting point for all configuration of the Avaya SBCE.
+Once logged in, a dashboard is presented with a menu on the left-hand side.
+The menu is used as a starting point for all configuration of the Avaya SBCE.

-To view system information that was configured during installation, navigate to Device Management.
+To view system information that was configured during installation, navigate to System Management.
 A list of installed devices is shown in the right pane.
-In the case of the sample configuration, a single device named GSSCP_R10.1 is shown.
+In the case of the sample configuration, a single device named GSSCP03 is shown.
 To view the configuration of this device, click View (the third option from the right).